 - Receiving lectures, Grand Rounds or other presentations from outside experts via the IVC infrastructure on the KUMC campus.
 Up to 20 participants at a time can join an interactive IVC presentation on the KUMC campus from nearly anywhere in the world.

 Training, Advice, and Collaboration:

 - Cautious about leaping in?
 Already using informatics but have a question?
 We've got you covered!
-Just drop by the library during our bi-weekly clinic in 1028 Dykes Library at 4:00PM (schedule).
-Sign up in advance to share your topic or questions.
+Just drop by room 3001D Student Center during our Lunch and Learn training clinic 12-1:30PM on the 1st or 3rd Tue. of each month (schedule).
+Sign up in advance for pizza.